cs3398-Ferengi-Finaglers/java-hello-world-with-gradle/README.md

-# Building Java Projects with Gradle
+# Building Java Project with Gradle

 ##### This guide walks you through using Gradle to build a simple Java project.